AntonyXavierShelton/tridot_CRUD/README.md

 For `Save Product` use `PUSH` Array Method It can store the Values in Last Index of Array

+check `Saved Product` in Last page of the table

 For Avoid Dupilicate Data  During `Edit Product` I used `POP` for Delete Duplicate Last Index

 `Filters` side  I used `Primeng` filter for filter the data Methods (`Start with` `End With` `Contains` )